Allied Health

 Organizational Skills

-Medical assistants are responsible for scheduling appointments, maintaining patient records, and managing medical supplies.
-Therefore, they must have excellent organizational skills.
-They should be able to multitask, prioritize tasks, and work efficiently under pressure.
+Medical assistants are responsible for scheduling appointments, maintaining patient records, and managing inventory.
+They should be able to multitask, prioritize, and work efficiently under pressure.

 Communication Skills